 Credits: 1 PHY 113 General Physics II for Physics Majors & Minors An introduction to thermal physics and special relativity.
 Topics include the laws of thermodynamics, statistical nature of entropy, Lorentz transformations, equivalence of mass and energy.
-(While this course is required for a physic's major or minor, it may be taken by an interested student who meets the prerequisites.)
+(While this course is required for a physics major or minor, it may be taken by an interested student who meets the prerequisites.)
 The lab will introduce the methodology of experimental design, numerical techniques for solving differential equations, and the writing of scientific papers using LaTeX software.
 Three class periods and one laboratory each week.
 This course is offered in the spring semester.
 Prerequisites: Physics 111 and Mathematics 112 (or concurrent registration).
 Credits: 1 PHY 114 General Physics III This class introduces the fundamental concepts in electromagnetism, waves, and optics.
 The lab will build on the techniques learned in Physics 113 and will include intermediate experiment design, significant data analysis, and further techniques in preparing scientific papers for publication.
-An introduction to electrodynamics, optics, and wave physics.
+An introduction to electro dynamics, optics, and wave physics.
 Three class periods and one laboratory each week.
 This course is offered in the fall semester.
 Prerequisites: Physics 113 and Mathematics 112.
-Credits: 1 PHY 210 Modern Physics Historical introduction to quantum theory with applications to atomic, solid state, nuclear, and particle physics.
+Credits: 1 PHY 210 Modern Physics An introduction to quantum theory with applications to atomic, solid state, nuclear, and particle physics.
 Three class periods and one laboratory each week.
 This course is offered in the spring semester.
-Prerequisites: Physics 114 (or PHY 112 with permission of the instructor) and Mathematics 223 (or concurrent registration or permission of the instructor).
+Prerequisites: Physics 114 (or Physics 112 with permission of the instructor) and Mathematics 223 (or concurrent registration or permission of the instructor).
 Credits: 1 PHY 220 Electronics Introduction to analog and digital electronics.
 Fundamentals of DC and AC circuits, transistors, and amplifiers will be covered.
 Includes 1 lab per week.
-This course is offered in the spring semester, 2006-2007; offered in alternate years.
+This course is offered in the spring semester, 2010-2011, and alternate years.
 Prerequisite: Physics 112 or 114 or permission of the instructor.
-Credits: 1 PHY 230 Thermal Physics Introduction to thermal and statistical physics.
+PHY 230 Thermal Physics Introduction to thermal and statistical physics.
 The laws of thermodynamics are studied from microscopic and macroscopic perspectives.
 Quantum statistical mechanics will be developed and applied to blackbody radiation, fermionic and bosonic systems.
-This course is offered in the spring semester 2007-2008; offered in alternate years.
+This course is offered in the spring semester, 2009-2010 and alternate years.
 Prerequisite: Physics 210.

 Credits: 1

 PHY 277 Special Topics

 Special interest course.
-One or one-half course credit each semester.

 Prerequisite: Permission of instructor.

-Credits: 1/2
+Credits: 1 or 1/2

 PHY 278 Special Topics

 Special interest course.
-One or one-half course credit each semester.

 Prerequisite: Permission of instructor.

-Credits: 1/2
+Credits: 1 or 1/2

 PHY 287 Independent Study

 Independent Study.
-One or one-half course credit each semester.

 Prerequisite: Permission of instructor.

-Credits: 1/2
+Credits: 1 or 1/2

 PHY 288 Independent Study

 Independent Study.
-One or one-half course credit each semester.

 Prerequisite: Permission of instructor.

-Credits: 1/2
+Credits: 1 or 1/2

 PHY 310 Classical Mechanics

 Advanced topics in classical mechanics, including harmonic motion and Lagrangian mechanics.
 This course is offered in the fall semester.

 Prerequisites: Physics 114 (or permission of instructor) and Mathematics 224.

 Credits: 1

 PHY 314 Electrodynamics

 Advanced explorations in understanding and applying Maxwell's equations.
 This course is offered in the spring semester.

 Prerequisites: Physics 114 and Mathematics 224 and 225.

 Credits: 1

 PHY 315 Quantum Mechanics

 Introduction to quantum mechanics.
 Topics include Dirac notation, postulates of quantum mechanics, and applications to important physical systems.
 This course is offered in the fall semester.

 Prerequisites: Physics 210 and Mathematics 223 and 224 or permission of the instructor.

-Credits: 1

 PHY 316 Advanced Topics in Quantum Mechanics

 Applications of quantum mechanics, including the general theory of angular momentum, identical particle systems, perturbation theory, atom-photon interactions, and Bell's theorem.
 This course is offered in the spring semester.

 Prerequisite: Physics 315.